cespare/reflex/README.md

 If your command has options, you'll probably need to use `--` to separate the reflex flags from your command flags.
 For example: `reflex -r '.*\.txt' -- ls -l`.

-If you're going to use shell things, you might need to invoke a shell as a parent process: `reflex -- sh -c 'sleep 1 && echo {}'`
+If you're going to use shell things, you need to invoke a shell as a parent process:

+    reflex -- sh -c 'sleep 1 && echo {}'

+If your command is running with sudo, you'll need a passwordless sudo, because you cannot enter your password in through reflex.

 It's not difficult to accidentally make an infinite loop with certain commands.
 For example, consider this
 command: `reflex -r '\.txt' cp {} {}.bak`.
 If `foo.txt` changes, then this will create `foo.txt.bak`,